anithorat/Langchain_Intro/README.md

   for examplae:- Create an LLMs chain to generate a joke about different topics using Language model
 * **SequentialChain**
       This is a type of chain that combines multiple chains by using the output of one chain as the input for the next.
-A SequentialChain can handle multiple inputs and outputs simultaneously. for example:- To create a Sequential chain to summarize  and translate a text using two language model, one for summarizationa and other for generation
+A SequentialChain can handle multiple inputs and outputs simultaneously.

+  for example:- To create a Sequential chain to summarize  and translate a text using two language model, one for summarizationa and other for generation
 *  **RouterChain**
+      This is a type of chain that can route the input to different chains based on some conditions.
+A RouterChain can handle complex logic and branching scenarios.

+    For example, you can create a RouterChain to classify a text into different categories and then perform different actions based on the category3.

+**Chains are powerful and flexible tools that allow you to create and execute complex tasks using language models.
+You can also create your own custom chains using arbitrary functions or other tools.
+LangChain provides classes and methods to help you create and work with chains easily.**